A topic from the subject of Physical Chemistry in Chemistry.

 Significance:

-- This experiment provides a clear demonstration of the SN2 reaction mechanism, one of the fundamental reaction mechanisms in organic chemistry.
+• This experiment provides a practical demonstration of the SN2 reaction mechanism, a fundamental concept in organic chemistry.

-- The experiment also emphasizes the importance of using appropriate reagents and conditions to achieve the desired reaction outcome.
+• The experiment highlights the importance of using appropriate experimental techniques and understanding reaction conditions.

 Additional Notes: